sowelilekusi/quest/formatspec.md

 These directives are much more complicated and are not intended to be written by a human but rather by the timer software, they will make up the majority of a file as they are the run history which may be quite long.
-These data passed by these directives exists agnostic of segments, route, games, or categories, rather they are either explicitly matched with metadata that is applicable, or by default is matched with the last set of metadata declared by the time of the run directive
+The data passed by these directives exists agnostic of segments, route, games, or categories, rather they are either explicitly matched with metadata that is applicable, or by default is matched with the last set of metadata declared by the time of the run directive